 or Andis Cool Care Plus

-to keep the blade sliding without pulling the hair or skin.
-The sterile clip is the easiest grooming help possible.
+, to keep the blade sliding without pulling the hair or skin.

 is a good antibiotic for bladder issues.
-However, as cats age, it's better to try and prevent the issue rather than treat it after it happens.
-Cranberry supplements, like Doc Roy's® CRANBERRY EXTRA
+However, as cats age, it's better to try and prevent the issue rather than treat it.
+Cranberry supplements, like Doc Roy's® Cranberry Extra

-, are helpful for preventing bladder infections and stones, and most are chicken flavored, so cats eat them well.
-Adding Cranberry Extra to the diet daily will help prevent reoccurrence of bladder infection eliminating the need to treat.
+, are helpful for preventing bladder infections and stones.
+Many supplements are chicken flavored, so cats will eat them.
+Adding Cranberry Extra to the daily diet will help prevent the reoccurrence of bladder infection, eliminating the need to treat.

 THE "KIND OF OLD CAT"

-“Kind of old cat” owners are starting to pick up their cat is aging and not as perfect as when they were younger.
+“Kind of old cat” owners are starting to notice that their cat is aging and not as healthy as when he was younger.
 Preventing or reversing any possible issues is the goal.

-- Supplement their diet with vitamins.
-Though there are plenty in the diet, the middle-aged cat often loses the ability to absorb adequate amounts.
-Doc Roy’s® DAILY CARE FELINE is excellent and comes in chicken flavor granular form that makes it easy to use on the food.
+- Supplement the diet with vitamins.
+Even if there are plenty in the diet, the middle-aged cat often loses the ability to absorb adequate amounts.
+Doc Roy’s® Daily Care Feline is an excellent supplement that comes in a chicken-flavor granular form.
+Simply sprinkle it on the cat's food.

-- For matted coat cats - A sterile clip will make it easier to prevent matted coats, keeping the long-haired cat happy.
+- A sterile clip makes it easier to prevent matted coats, keeping the long-haired cat happy.

-- Use fatty acids, like Doc Roy's® TRI OMEGA 3 or Grizzly Salmon Oil which will create better coats and will ease grooming needs.
-Without adequate amounts of fatty acids, shed hair gets caught up in the coat causing mats.
+- Use fatty acids, like Doc Roy's® Tri Omega 3 or Grizzly Salmon Oil, to support coat health.
+They will also ease grooming.
+Without adequate amounts of fatty acids, shed hair gets caught up in the coat, causing mats.

 - As cats groom, hairballs become inevitable.
-Routine use of Doc Roy's® HAIRBALL CONTROL or salmon oil twice a week will prevent fur-ball vomiting.
+Routine use of Salmon Oil twice a week will prevent furball vomiting.

-- Feed a diet that will correct issues later!
-Be sure you do not give them extra meat or foods with high protein as a high protein diet causes kidney issues.
+- Feed a diet that will correct future issues!
+Do not give them extra meat or foods with high protein because a high-protein diet causes kidney issues.
+Cats require a high-fat diet and benefit if fed appropriately.
 Added fat can aid digestion and help cats with GI upset.
-Cats require a high fat diet and benefit if fed appropriately.
-The use of salmon oils will help digestion, help appetite and relieve hair balls.
+The use of salmon oils will help digestion, increase appetite and relieve hairballs.

-By keeping alert to your cat's changing physical and nutritional needs, you can ensure that their golden years are the happiest they can be!
+By being alert to your cat's changing physical and nutritional needs, you can ensure that his golden years are the happiest they can be!

 If you need help, call us at 1-800-786-4751.